Surfing in Italy

 Levanto

-Beginner surfers looking for somewhere to hit in the north of Italy should brush over the challenging and oversubscribed breaks of Varazze and make for Levanto.
-The town sparkles like a tiara below the lush Monterosso mountains and has about four or five breaks on its beach that are all good for learners.
 The real joy is the consistency of it all, because wind swells come in here from west, south, and north at different times of the year, although the summer is usually too flat for anything.

 Check out our complete guide to Levanto surf

-Top places to stay if you’re going surfing in Italy
+Where to stay in Italy

 When to surf in Italy?

-The main time to surf in Italy is unquestionably the winter months.
 Strong wind swells tend to get a-rolling around September time, but don’t really hit their stride until December and January, which is prime on the west coast of Sardinia and for the more hidden spots on the eastern side of Sicily (for us, the two most important surf destinations here).
-When it comes to the mainland spots of Varazze, Liguria, and Tuscany, the key here is either a (very) rare summer sirocco punch or a strong mistral from France.
-The latter gives the most reliable waves on all the breaks there and is at its best in February and March.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!